 Some iOS updates override settings on your device automatically.
 When this happens, there’s a chance that some options and configurations would result in some conflicts and system errors.
-And the iOS 13 Siri not working problem could be among the adverse symptoms.
+And Siri not working problem could be among the adverse symptoms.
 To clear this out, check and ensure that your iPhone Siri settings are still configured correctly.
 Here’s how:

 - From the Home screen, tap Settings.

 - Then make sure that Listen for “Hey Siri,” Press Home for Siri, and Press Side Button for Siri (iPhone XS or later) options are turned on or enabled.
 If they’re not, then toggle their respective switches or buttons to enable/turn them on.

 After making necessary changes, give your iPhone another restart to clear and refresh its memory and then test to see if Siri is working properly now.